Wyandot County, Ohio: Government

 Wyandot County is represented in the Ohio General Assembly by State Representative Riordan McClain (House District 87) and State Senator Dave Burke (Senate District 26).
 McClain represents the 87th Ohio House district, which also includes all of Crawford and Morrow counties as well as parts of northern Marion County and southwestern Seneca County.
 McClain was elected to his first full term in November 2018 after having been appointed to the seat in January 2018.
 Burke represents the 26th Ohio Senate district, which includes parts or all of 7 counties currently, having been appointed to the seat in July 2011.

 Wyandot County has three county commissioners who oversee the various county departments.
-Current commissioners are: Ron Metzger, Steven Seitz and Bill Clinger.
+Current commissioners are: Dave Courtad, Brad Batton and Steve Heinlen.

+Transportation

+The Wyandot County Airport is located 4 nmi northwest of Upper Sandusky's central business district.